gaultier/kotlin-rs/README.md

 $ kotlin fmt -f e2e/fibonnaci_iter.kts

 # There's also (very experimental) native support!
-# This will create a native executable (macOS only for now)
+# This will create a native executable (macOS, x86_64 only for now)
 $ echo 'println(5)' | kotlin asm
 5